elasticio/elasticio.github.io/content/_components/rest-api/index.md

   2. Attachments mechanism does not work with [Local Agent Installation](/references/local-agents-requesting#compatible-operating-systems)

-  3. OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) contains `refresh_token` optional property, but due to EIO platform limitation it is required.
+  3. OAuth2 authentication strategy limitation: [Access Token Response](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/) contains `refresh_token` optional property, but due to the platform limitation it is required.
-Possible solution - use access_type:offline in additional parameters (may not work in some cases).
+Possible solution - use `access_type:offline` in additional parameters (may not work in some cases).